aboutcode-org/aboutcode-toolkit/USAGE.rst

                                 names - mapping.config
     --mapping-file              Use a custom mapping file with mapping between input keys and ABOUT field names.
-    --verbose                   Show all the errors and warning.
     --template PATH             Path to a custom attribution template.
+    --vartext TEXT              Variable texts to the attribution template --verbose                   Show all the errors and warning.
     -q, --quiet                 Do not print any error/warning.
     -h, --help                  Show this message and exit.